Piscora

 Good Tankmates

-- Rabbitfish (Siganus).
+• Rabbitfish (Siganus).
 In my experience they are chill but not wimpy, and they do not usually get bullied long-term.
-Plus they are fast enough to not get constantly mugged for food.
+Plus, they're quick enough to avoid getting picked on for food.

-- Medium hawkfish (like a flame hawkfish) if your tank is not nano.
+• Medium hawkfish (like a flame hawkfish) if your tank isn't too small.
 Hawkfish are bold and usually do fine with semi-aggressive tank mates, just watch any tiny shrimp around them.

 Avoid